WHO places Asia director on leave after accusations of bullying | Law-Order

 A senior World Health Organization director has been placed on leave, a spokesperson confirmed on Tuesday, following staff accusations of bullying and other complaints.
 "The Regional Director for the Western Pacific Region, Dr Takeshi Kasai, is on leave," a WHO official said in emailed comments, without giving details.

+Kasai was not immediately available for comment.
+An e-mail sent to the WHO Western Pacific office in Manila was forwarded to the headquarters in Geneva.
+The Associated Press reported in January that the complaints included allegations of racist language and of sharing confidential vaccine data with Japan.

-He has previously acknowledged being "hard on staff" but rejected the other charges.
-He is temporarily being replaced by the U.N. health agency's number 2, Zsuzsanna Jakab, the official added.
+Kasai, who became the WHO regional director in February 2019, has previously acknowledged being "hard on staff" but rejected the other charges.
+He is temporarily being replaced by the U.N. health agency's number 2, Zsuzsanna Jakab, the WHO official added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)